Education and preparation for life in Bali and beyond.

 Project Pathway Calendar

-Term 1 - Production Pathway + PEP
+Term 1: Entrepreneurship Pathway + PEP

-August 11th - October 10th 2025
+August 10th - October 9th 2026

-Cross-curricular learning includes subject areas such as Art & Design, Media, Drama, Music, and Science.
+Cross-curricular learning includes subject areas such as Design Technology, Physics, Maths, Bahasa Language and Business Studies.

-Alongside this, students work on their Personal Exploration Projects (PEPs)—individual or small group inquiries into passions, creative ideas, or real-world problems they want to explore with mentor support.
+Alongside this, students work on their Personal Exploration Projects (PEPs) - individual or small group inquiries into passions, creative ideas, or real-world problems they want to explore with mentor support.

-Term 2 - Food Pathway + PEP
+Term 2: Production Pathway + PEP

-October 27th - December 19th 2025
+October 26th - December 18th 2026

-Cross-curricular learning includes subject areas such as Biology, Chemistry, Geography, and Food Technology.
+Cross-curricular learning includes subject areas such as Art & Design, Media, Drama, Music, Bahasa Language and Science.

-Alongside this, students work on their Personal Exploration Projects (PEPs)—individual or small group inquiries into passions, creative ideas, or real-world problems they want to explore with mentor support.
+Alongside this, students work on their Personal Exploration Projects (PEPs) - individual or small group inquiries into passions, creative ideas, or real-world problems they want to explore with mentor support.

 A person reading a book, with an illustrated page showing mythical creatures, at a table with other people in a brightly lit room near a large window.